- Inn — no pets except service animals permitted

 At the same time, we know that when people died in those early years, they generally died at home (if they died naturally and in their beds) and their wake and funeral were conducted in their home.
 Perhaps the front door is 42 inches wide (huge by today’s standards) so they can get the casket out.
 (That does NOT explain why the doors from the parlor and dining room to the foyer are only 33 inches wide–barely wide enough to get our modern sofa through!

 Our research shows that Stacy Isaac Rambo bought the house in 1910 and moved in with his wife and 8 year old son.
 He did an extensive renovation over the next decade and a half or so until his death.
-That meant adding electricity, running water, indoor plumbing and a mechanized coat-burning furnace.
+That meant adding electricity, running water, indoor plumbing and a mechanized coal-burning furnace.
 When we began to “change” some things (removing the last of his knob and tube wiring and tearing down bricks where he had enclosed a back porch to create an indoor bathroom (1920s style)…. well, we felt we would surely stir up his ghost.

 Our research has not turned up any particular woman who might be a ghost here, although all three Rambo daughters are now deceased.
 A young woman was seen looking into a guest’s suitcase (as if to find out what was being packed inside) and a young woman was heard walking through the foyer in dress shoes, giggling, at about 5 a.m. in the fall of 2014.

-How wrong we were!
-From the first year when the innkeeper heard footsteps from leather dress shoes on the front stairs (but the innkeeper and the dogs were down by the road getting the newspaper), to the feel of energy outside Room 5, things were around but nothing was predictable.
-Over the years guests have smelled peanut butter muffins cooking at 2:30 a.m. and smelled spilled bourbon and rose flavored perfume.
+Over the years guests have smelled peanut butter muffins cooking at 2:30 a.m. and smelled spilled bourbon and rose perfume.
 Those were observations by inexperienced people, people NOT looking for ghosts, believing in ghosts or WANTING to experience one.